axelvaldez/radical-companies/_posts/2023-03-18-a-sample-radical-investment.markdown

   </div>
  </p>
  <h1>III.
 INTEREST.</h1>
-  <p space="text-indent:4em; ">The Note shall bear interest at a rate of ten percent (10%) in total over the life of the loan investment if it is fully repaid by April 1, 2024.
-If the Borrower chooses to match the $10,000 interest amount, then the combined $20,000 will be distributed according to the number of RADs each person has at the time of the disbursement.</p>
+  <p space="text-indent:4em; ">The Note shall bear interest at a rate of ten percent (10%) in total over the life of the loan investment if it is fully repaid by [DATE].
+If the Borrower chooses to match the [AMOUNT] interest amount, then the combined [AMOUNT] will be distributed according to the number of <span class="_paradigm">RAD</span>s each person has at the time of the disbursement.</p>
  <h1>IV.
 PREPAYMENT.</h1>
   <p space="text-indent:4em; ">The Borrower has the right to pay back the loan in-full or make additional payments at any time without penalty.</p>
  <h1>V. REMEDIES.</h1>